 Only after her departure in 1953 to Suriname, did Nola become a pedagogue.
 The only – so far known – student who taught Nola in Amsterdam was the Jewish ceramicist Brigitte Kray (1924).
 Pos-Kray about Nola: ‘I learned the technique of working from light to dark and the skills needed for lithography.
 She was very serious in her profession.’
 During her hiding period Brigitte was able to reach Nola’s studio in the Falckstraat without any problems.
 Under the assumption that the war would some time be over, she took lessons from Nola in preparation for the Art Academy.
 Kray, who married the director of the theatre school in Amsterdam: the Dutch-Surinamese Willy Pos in 1945, later recalled how the realistic artistic movement that Nola had represented ended after the war.

 Nola wanted to be sent to Suriname to teach at the Cultural Center Suriname (CCS).
 She asked the sister organization in the Netherlands, the Foundation for Cultural Cooperation (Sticusa), to send her out.
 But Nola was not welcome in Suriname because of her communist sympathies.
-She left for Suriname on her own in 1953, first visited Trinidad and then headed for Suriname.
-To provide for her living, she taught the capital elite.
+In 1953 she boarded a ship on her own.
+First she visited Trinidad where she held an exhibition, next she visited Guadeloupe and then set sail for Suriname.
+She probably dropped her plan to visit Haiti and the art school of Dewitt.
+We do not know whether she planned to visit the school of Edna Manley.
+Once in Paramaribo, she gave lessons to its elite to provide for herself.
 Not long after, the CCS asked her to provide a course in painting, drawing, art history and anatomy.
 The successful course was developed in 1960 for the School of Fine Arts with Nola as director.
 The school focused on amateurs, but also provided a 2-year drawing course.
 Nola taught her students about the use of color in the tropics and developed a scheme for painting the ‘non-European type’.
 In Europe, Nola thought, there was little attention for the physiognomy of the black people.
 She reminded her students – the black psychiatrist and anti-colonialist Frantz Fanon in mind – that Suriname should no longer reflect on Europe.
 Suriname had to develop its own national art, with appreciation for its own culture and history.
 She believed that the European art schools ‘ruined’ her students.

 Nola was generous when it came to talented children from poor families who could not afford the tuition fees, such as Armand Baag and Soeki Irodikromo, but she was unrelenting in her crusade against abstract art.
 The critics made themselves heard.
 Especially her former pupil Jules Chin A Foeng rejected her artistic taste (her plea for realism), her focus on the Afro-Surinamese population and her teaching methods.
 According to Chin A Foeng – who experimented freely with Western art movements – Fanon’s call for decolonization did not relate to style but to education and ‘white’ frameworks.
 He started his own school and was followed.
 In 1967 Paramaribo counted but five art colleges, of which the Academy for Fine Art Foundation of Alphons Maynard trained for a Middle instead of a Lower Education Diploma.
 In 1968 Nola decided to upgrade her school independently to a comparable day course.
 Former student Ruben Karsters – just graduated from the Amsterdam Rijksacademie – would hold the scepter under the auspices of Nola.
 The Sticusa – lender of Nola’s education – was not amused.